guardian/source/src/core/components/choice-card/README.md

 **Note:** if you pass the `checked` prop, you **must** also pass an `onChange` handler, or the field will be rendered as read-only.

+### `columns`

+**`number`**

+The number of columns in which the ChoiceCardGroup should be displayed.
+If this is prop is not set it is going to be displayed without wrapping to the other line.

 ## Supported themes

 ### Standard